buildings-for-people/coding_scheme/codes/views.md

 # views

-The [availability of windows and skylights](code=availability_of_windows_and_skylights) not only provides daylight, but also views.
+The [availability of windows and skylights](code=availability_of_windows_and_skylights) not only provides daylight but also views.
 This was identified by some respondents, who argued that dwellings with good daylight also have views.